willcrichton/rust-book/src/experiment-intro.md

 The book's content may change as you go through the experiment.
 We will update this page as we add new features.
 Here's the changelog:

+* September 26, 2024
+  * Chris Krycho's chapter on async Rust has been added, along with new quiz questions.
 * February 16, 2023
   * A new chapter on ownership has replaced the previous Chapter 4.
 * January 18, 2023